Colorado Springs Divorce Attorney

-She is here to provide the compassionate and experienced legal guidance you need to work through the process in the least stressful manner possible.
+Mary is here to provide the compassionate and experienced legal guidance you need to work through the process in the least stressful manner possible.

 Referred to in Colorado as Declaration of Invalidity of Marriage, an annulment is an area in divorce and family law that rarely occurs and is often misunderstood.

 Annulment is appropriate in circumstances when the marriage was legally invalid because of reasons such as lack of ability to consent, inability to consummate the marriage, underage of one of the parties (without consent of a parent, guardian or the court), fraud, duress, marriage in jest, or polygamy.